Perspective | What should a coronavirus memorial look like? This powerful statement on gun violence offers a model.

 The history of open memorials is perhaps best seen in spontaneous gestures of grief that are immemorial.
 These include the heaps of flowers left by anonymous mourners at a site associated with the life or death of a famous, beloved public figure.
 Or the small roadside piles of stuffed animals and religious tokens that commemorate a recent accident victim.
 Or even the impromptu potluck at the house of someone who has recently died, a gesture of ongoing and open-ended support by neighbors, friends and family.

 It isn’t easy to capture that kind of openness with architecture alone.
-But as demonstrated by a concurrent National Building Museum exhibition that surveys Mass’s larger portfolio, the firm’s designers have a special intuition about “openness.”
+But as demonstrated by a concurrent National Building Museum exhibition that surveys MASS’s larger portfolio, the firm’s designers have a special intuition about “openness.”
 The exhibition includes images of their 2018 National Memorial for Peace and Justice in Montgomery, Ala., commonly known as the memorial to the victims of lynching.

 That memorial, the most compelling U.S. memorial in decades, includes hundreds of steel columns, each one dedicated to a U.S. county where a lynching occurred.
 These are hung in an open-air, pergola-like structure.
 But the memorial also includes a duplicate steel form for every county, with the intention that individual municipalities or counties will claim the duplicate, bring it home and use it as a local memorial.